spawaskar-cora/cora-docs/docs/user-guide/modules/dnas/dnas.md

 !!! tip

-    The DNA profile has atrributes to track Mito, autosomal and ystr components of the specimen DNA.
+    The DNA profile has attributes to track Mito, autosomal and ystr components of the specimen DNA.

 ### Mito